t-karasova/grs-samples-python/search/tutorials/tutorial_redirect_control.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 You have completed the tutorial!
-We encourage you to test the redirecting controls by yourself.
+We encourage you to test the redirect controls by yourself.

 <walkthrough-inline-feedback></walkthrough-inline-feedback>